Anandhakrishnan93/Python3_Diffie_Hellman_KeyExchange/README.md

+End-to-End Encryption (E2EE) Using Diffie-Hellman (DH) algorithm

 The Diffie-Hellman (DH) algorithm is a foundational key exchange protocol.
-It allows two parties (usually called Alice and Bob) to generate a shared secret over an insecure channel without ever actually sending the secret itself.
+It allows two parties (usually called glen and tom) to generate a shared secret over an insecure channel without ever actually sending the secret itself.
 In Python, implement this using basic modular exponentiation (g^a mod p).

 Important Implementation Notessecrets vs random: Always use the secrets module for cryptography.
 The standard random module is pseudo-random and predictable, which would make your private keys hackable.

 Prime Size: In the real world, your prime $p$ should be at least 2048 bits long to be considered secure against modern computing power.

 The "Man-in-the-Middle" (MitM) Attack: DH by itself does not authenticate who you are talking to.
-An attacker could sit in the middle, pretend to be Bob to Alice, and pretend to be Alice to Bob.
+An attacker could sit in the middle, pretend to be tom to glen, and pretend to be glen to tom.
 Usually, DH is paired with digital signatures (like RSA or ECDSA) to verify identities.

 The Double Ratchet Algorithm is the gold standard for secure messaging (used by Signal, WhatsApp, and Matrix).
 It provides End-to-End Encryption (E2EE) with two critical properties: